 The first step in the project identification process was a review of recommendations made by previous studies.
 Several studies have been recently completed that have made project recommendations that could impact freight mobility and reliability in the CORE MPO region.
-Specifically, the SR 21 Access Management Study, SR 307 Corridor Study, Effingham County Transportation Master Plan, 2023 Chatham County Transportation Special-Purpose Local-Option Sales Tax (TSPLOST) list, the North and South Bryan County Transportation Studies, and the GDOT Coastal Empire Study were all completed in 2021 or later and identified investments aimed at improving performance on major freight corridors.
+Specifically, the SR 21 Access Management Study, SR 307 Corridor Study, Effingham County Transportation Master Plan, 2023 Chatham County Transportation Special-Purpose Local-Option Sales Tax (TSPLOST) list, the North and South Bryan County Transportation Studies, and the Georgia Department of Transportation (GDOT) Coastal Empire Study were all completed in 2021 or later and identified investments aimed at improving performance on major freight corridors.
 Notably, the Coastal Empire Study project recommendations were incorporated into the 2023 Georgia Statewide Freight and Logistics Plan.
-Project recommendations from those studies have been incorporated into the Regional Freight Transportation Update is that the CORE MPO and its partners work to advance these projects by building support and identifying potential funding sources, including for local match requirements.
+Project recommendations from those studies have been incorporated into the Regional Freight Transportation Plan Update.
+A broad, overarching recommendation of the Regional Freight Transportation Update is that the CORE MPO and its partners work to advance these projects by building support and identifying potential funding sources including for local match requirements.
 Furthermore, given that much of the region's freight demand is generated by the Port of Savannah, the State and the Georgia Ports Authority should continue existing and increase future investment in the region's infrastructure.

 The next step in the project identification process was to filter and enhance previous recommendations.
 Previous project recommendations were screened and filtered based on their potential to positively impact the freight network.
 Recommendations that were not located on or proximate to freight corridors were screened out.
-Also, projects that did not address capacity, operational, or other freight-focused needs as indicated by the needs assessment (e.g., active transportation, transit, etc.) also were screened out.
+Also, projects that did not address capacity, operational, or other freight-focused needs as indicated by the needs assessment (e.g., active transportation, transit, etc.) were also screened out.
 Furthermore, previous recommendations were refined or enhanced (where appropriate) based on the region's needs.
-It should be noted that although active transportation and transit projects were generally screened out, these types of projects can benefit freight mobility by reducing demand from nonfreight users on the highway network, improving safety for other roadway users, and addressing some equity concerns.
+It should be noted that although active transportation and transit projects were generally screened out, these types of projects can benefit freight mobility by reducing demand from non-freight users on the highway network, improving safety for other roadway users, and addressing some equity concerns.